 The U.S. actually eliminated measles in 2000 but because of vaccine hesitancy, cases have been increasing year by year.
-During the US 2018-19 measles outbreak, there were cases in 30 states - 23 people died (all unvaccinated), most were preschool children.
+During the US 2018-19 measles outbreak, there were over 1,200 cases across 31 states.
+Most cases were in people who were not vacinated.